Background

 - Mark one block as real-active, whose tokens are verified and committed into the KV cache.

-- Treat other blocks as pseudo-active: (1) They are updated under Jacobi iterations using the current prefix.
-(2) Their tokens are not committed to the KV cache yet.
+- Treat other blocks as pseudo-active: (i) They are updated under Jacobi iterations using the current prefix. (ii) Their tokens are not committed to the KV cache yet.

 - When the real-active block converges, it promotes a pseudo-active block and re-verify all of its tokens under the updated prefix with all tokens converged.